divDyn/r-package/index.md

 #### Additional material

-- How-to guides on combining the package’s capabilities with other packages are deposited on the [evolvED blog](https://www.evolv-ed.net/).
+- How-to guides on combining the package’s capabilities with other packages are deposited on the [Evolv-ED blog](https://www.evolv-ed.net/).

 <br>